Passport to Your National Parks

 Passport to Your National Parks is a program through which ink stamps can be acquired at no cost at park visitor centers and ranger stations at nearly all of the units of the United States National Park System and most of the National Park Service's affiliated areas.
 The program is run by Eastern National, a non-profit organization that operates bookstores in many park locations.

 The ink stamps applied with a rubber stamp are similar in nature to passport stamps stamped in a traveler's national passport and serve as a record of each park visit.
 Eastern National has described the stamps as cancellations, but this is incorrect as a cancellation is a mark that cancels the validity of a postage stamp, while these mark a record of visitation like a passport stamp and denote a place and date like a postmark and do not cancel anything.
 Collectors of the stamps have formed a non-profit social club, the National Park Travelers Club, a group which holds annual conventions.

-Passport books
+Passport Books

-Passport books, sold at Eastern National park stores and online, provide a place for park visitors to collect National Park passport stamps.
-Over 1.3 million Passport books have been sold.
-The 3.25" × 5.5" passport book provides five pages for each of the nine regions where the passport user can place ink stamps and can affix one featured stamp per page.
-A featured stamp collector's passport would therefore be filled after five years of use as long as the featured stamps were added to the book each year.
-In 2006, for the program's 20th anniversary, the Passport Explorer was released, featuring a binder and larger pages.
-Due to its binder format, the Passport Explorer allows the user to easily add extra pages for additional stamps and featured stamps.
+Passport books are official guidebooks published as part of the Passport to Your National Parks program and provide designated spaces for visitors to collect ink cancellation stamps from units of the National Park Service.
+They are sold at park bookstores and online.